-Annual Direct Loan limits for 2024-2025
+Annual Direct Loan limits for 2025-2026

 The amounts listed below are for the entire academic year.
 Loans are generally divided evenly over the three quarters of the academic year.
-Students who borrow a Direct Loan for one quarter only will have their loan split in half.
+Students who borrow a Direct Loan for only one quarter will have their loan split in half.
 The first half is disbursed that the start of the quarter and the second half is disbursed at the midpoint of the quarter.